 Shock trauma is usually an individual or brief event that poses a threat to life, self, and safety, such as a car accident, traumatic birth or surgery, sexual assault, or natural disaster.
 Our nervous system responds to this kind of event with acute stress.
 If this initial survival response doesn't get resolved, we may develop symptoms of PTSD.
 If we have PTSD and get triggered in the present moment, whatever the stimulus was for the trigger ignites a psychobiological fear reaction.
 We may experience a fear response such as fight, flight, freeze, struggle with flashbacks, self-blame, feel on edge/unsafe, and may want to avoid anything that's potentially triggering.

-Our conceptualization of C-PTSD is influenced by Dr. Larry Heller's and Dr. Janina Fisher's approaches to complex trauma.
+Our conceptualization of C-PTSD is based on Judith Herman's original proposal and the ICD-11 definition.
+We're also influenced by Drs.
+Heller, Fisher, and Fosher's approaches to complex trauma.
 These approaches believe that to survive the trauma, we develop different adaptive strategies that force us to compromise core experiences such as connection, attunement, trust, and autonomy.
 The specifics of these adaptions are nuanced and varied from one person to the next; but, underlying them all, is a sense of self that has had to fragment in order to survive from one day to the next.

 If I talk about what's happened, I'm worried I'll get stuck in it or I'll feel worse